DeethzzCoder/DeethEasterEggs/README.md

 This is plugin adds easter eggs on Your server!

+About this plugin:
+This plugin adds easter eggs on Your server.
+All messages in plugin can configure.
+The plugin in beta testing and all found bugs will fixed.

+Features:
+- Very comfortable configuration/language configuration.
+- Full management aobve the easter egg.
+- Many useful commands.

 Commands and Permissions:
 - /eastereggs reload - Reload plugin. [eastereggs.reload]
 - /eastereggs create [Name] [Prize] - Create an easter egg. [eastereggs.create]